 - In a medium bowl, whisk together flour, baking soda, cinnamon, and salt.
 Set aside.

-- In a stand mixer or in a bowl with hand mixer, cream together butter, granulated sugar, and brown sugar until light and fluffy, 3-4 minutes.
+- In a stand mixer with paddle attachment or in a bowl with hand mixer, cream together butter, granulated sugar, and brown sugar until light and fluffy, 3-4 minutes.

 - Mix in egg and vanilla until just combined.